scottbrumley/mitre-turla-azure/README.md

 8. terraform init  # On first run of terraform
 9. terraform apply --auto-approve # This will ask for the public and private ssh keys
 10. Once All Windows Hosts are up, use the Bastion to login to each one.
-11. On Desktop machines enable Windows Remote Management (HTTP-In) rules in the Adv.
-Firewall GUI
 ```

 ## Configure Range